-After the the code challenge, we we do a code review.
-You'll have a TA they'll walk through how they would have solved the code challenge.
-Sometimes there are multiple ways to solve them, but but that's how we start off the day, kind of warming up and solving some some puzzles.
+After the code challenge, we do a code review.
+You'll have a Team Lead (or TL, what we call a teaching assistant) walk through how they would have solved the code challenge.
+Sometimes there are multiple ways to solve them.

-In that live instruction, there are three phases.
-We call it "I do", "we do", and "you do".
-The first is "I do", that's talking from the perspective of an instructor.
-"I do" is when an instructor will talk about and introduce a topic.
+During live instruction, there are three phases.
+We call it "I do," "we do,” and "you do.”
+"I do" is when an instructor will introduce a new concept.
 They'll talk about how it works, they'll implement it, and they'll build something really simple.

-Then we enter "we do".
+Then we enter "we do.”
 In "we do”, you'll actually code alongside the instructor.
-You'll bring up the lecture over here, you'll have the other students talking over here, and then you'll have your code.
+You'll bring up the lecture on one side of your display, you'll have the other students talking over there, and then you'll have your code on the other side.
 You'll actually be implementing a different project as the instructor is talking, and that really gets you into the flow of building things.
-But, you can see how how you should be building things, and you can wrap your mind around it a second time.
+But, you can see how you should be building things, and you can wrap your mind around it a second time.

-Then after that, we do what's called "you do", and that is when you're turned loose you try to implement it on your own.
-We see if there are any missing gaps, and then we go back in after the "you do", we see if there are any gaps we need to fill.
-We make sure that you thoroughly understand what you need to know about that objective or that topic.
+Then after that, we do what's called "you do,” and that is when you're turned loose to try to implement it on your own.
+We see if there are any missing gaps, and then we go back in after the "you do", we see if there is anything we need to re-teach.
+We make sure that you thoroughly understand what you need to know about that objective or topic.

 Sometimes people ask us, "Oh, so Lambda School is basically just a bunch of videos online?" and that's definitely not the case.
 Everything that we do and almost all of your time is interactive.
 You're working with other people and the process of learning really requires that in order for you to cement topics.
-You need that feedback loop of you, TAs, instructors and other students.
+You need that feedback loop of you, the TLs, instructors, and other students.
 That's how you really learn.
 It's not just learning from a bunch of video lessons.

 After that, we have lunch.
 Lunch is at 11 a.m.
 Pacific, which you know is a little bit later on the East Coast.
-The idea of lunch is you will be mentally exhausted at this point.
-Your brain will be turning to mush, and we really encourage you to get out, to go for a run, to hit the gym, to do something to break up the day.
+By lunchtime, your brain will be turning to mush, and we really encourage you to get out, to go for a run, to hit the gym, to do something to break up the day.
 Something physical ideally, so that you can come back refreshed, energized and ready to do the second half of the day.

-Then, after that project, at the end of the day we have a stand up.
+Then, after that project, at the end of the day we have a stand up, or a team meeting.
 In that stand up, you'll again meet with your little group of students.
 It's usually a really small group.
 You'll go over your project, you'll have a small code review, and we see where you're stuck, where you need help and try to fill in any final missing gaps to make sure that you can complete the objective of that day.
 That is the average day from Monday through Thursday.
-It usually looks like that.

 You're going to end the day mentally exhausted.
 You're going to learn faster than you've ever been able to learn before.
-You're going to be shocked at how quickly you've learned and are able to process, maintain, implement new knowledge. and build new things.
-But that is Monday through Thursday.
+You're going to be shocked at how quickly you've learned and are able to process, maintain, implement new knowledge, and build new things.

-There are two other things that we do on Tuesdays and Thursdays.
-Let's talk about this one first.
-From 6 to 8 P.M., we have what we call "After Hours".
-This is an optional review where every section has an open QA/review that talks about the stuff that they've been learning that week.
+From 6 to 8 pm on Tuesdays and Thursdays, we have what we call "After Hours.”
+This is an optional review where every section has an open QA/review where they talk about the stuff that they've been learning that week.
 One of the really cool things about After Hours is that you don't necessarily have to stay with what your cohort is learning that week.
 Maybe you need a review of something that you should have learned a month ago, that you need a refresher on.
 You can go ahead and jump into that review.
 Maybe you want a preview of what's happening up ahead, you can jump into that review.
 That's really just kind of your own time to understand what's going on, to ask questions, and make sure that you have a full understanding of all the things that we've been going over.

 So, in Feynman hour, students that are say, two months into the program are going to try to teach students that are four months into the program what they learned that week.
 This serves as a review for one party.
 Really, one of the best ways to learn something is by being able to teach it.
 Then, the reverse will happen as well where another student will teach back and you'll get kind of a preview of what's happening up ahead.
 But most importantly, being able to think through all of the topics and everything that you need to understand in order to be able to teach it to somebody else makes you much, much better.